 There is one free evening in the workshop without a pre-arranged dinner, usually on Day 5.
 So a bunch of participants jumped off the bus downtown Budapest to have dinner & drinks.

 DAY 6 – Feb 13th – Final day

 Last day to deliver assignments and wrap up.
 After final Individual training to finalise – it is time to hand in assignments at 13u.
 During Edmond’s plenary the Group leaders review the assignments and prepare the last 120 minute group work session.

 DIGITAL WORKFLOWS 5 – Future Formats and Re-Mastering – Edmond Laccon, UP.GRADE Germany – Along with the changes of evolving technology in displays, cinema projection and broadcast quality, the requirements and contents of delivery schedules change as well.
 But where are we going with the new formats and how does this affect our way of producing films?
 Edmond Laccon is a colorist and joint head of UP.GRADE program, a post graduate course at the film school Berlin to train colorists.
 In this plenary he explained how to re-master 35mm film and how to take it into the future of High-Dynamic-Range (HDR) and 4K.
 He also advices on how to store films today to create new masters in the years to come.

-Two more Flash plenaries to round up the sessions and give out as much knowledge as possible untill the very last minute (-: Sending the teams off to final group work sessions where the assignments are reviewed.
+Two more Flash plenaries to round up the sessions and give out as much knowledge as possible untill the very last minute (-: After that groups were sent off to final group work sessions where the delivered assignments are reviewed.

-One final assignment: for the last wrap up dinner prepare to stand up and speak in front of the group!
-Joost de Vries handed out proper diploma’s to all participants.
+And ofcourse there is always a final assignment: for the last wrap up dinner prepare to stand up and speak in front of the group and share what you have learned!
+Joost de Vries handed out diploma’s to all participants.
 Afterwards we celebrated with drinks out on the town.
 Tired but happy (-: